sdrhobby/MyAstroSessions/README.md

 It does not matter how deep in the folder structure such a session folder is "hidden".
 You may have your own structuring of all the top folders, e.g. by galaxies, nebulae etc.
 As soon as there is a folder starting with the mentioned date prefix, it is treated as a capture session.
-The name of the direct parent folder is interpreted as the name of the Astro-Object that was the target of the session.
+The name of the direct parent folder is interpreted as the name of the Astro-Object that was the target of that session.

 Btw. if you use filters the lights part may also look like this (any folder name that does not start with a "." or "_" directly below the lights folder is treated as a Filter):